JDIZM/compound-interest/README.md

 ### Usage

-Typescript configuration for CJS and ESM and using the type declarations.
+This library is written in TypeScript and exports both `CJS` and `ESM` modules.

-In your `tsconfig.json` you want the following settings to work with CJS and ESM.
+If you are using this with NodeJS then in your `tsconfig.json` you want the following settings to work with CJS or ESM.

 #### Working with CJS